-BACKGROUND AND PURPOSE: Although studies have established the antinociceptive efficacies of imidazoline I2receptor (I2R) agonists, its exact post-receptor mechanism remains unknown.
-This study tested the hypothesis that monoaminergic transmission is critical for I2R agonist-induced antinociception.
+BACKGROUND AND PURPOSE: Although the antinociceptive efficacies of imidazoline I 2 receptor agonists have been established, the exact post-receptor mechanisms remain unknown.
+This study tested the hypothesis that monoaminergic transmission is critical for I 2 receptor agonist-induced antinociception.

-EXPERIMENTAL APPROACH: The von Frey filament test was used to examine the antinociceptive effects of the I2R agonists 2-BFI and CR4056 on chronic constriction injury (CCI)-induced neuropathic pain or complete Freund's adjuvant (CFA)-induced inflammatory pain in rats.
-Rectal temperature measurement was used to investigate the hypothermic effects of 2-BFI.
-A two-lever drug discrimination paradigm in which rats were trained to discriminate 5.6 mg/kg 2-BFI (i.p.) from its vehicle was used to examine the discriminative stimulus effects of 2-BFI.
-In each experiment, pharmacological mechanisms were investigated by combining 2-BFI or CR4056 with various pharmacological manipulations of the monoaminergic system including selective reuptake inhibition, monoamine depletion, and monoamine receptor antagonism.
+EXPERIMENTAL APPROACH: von Frey filaments were used to assess antinociceptive effects of two I 2 receptor agonists, 2-BFI and CR4056 on chronic constriction injury (CCI)-induced neuropathic pain or complete Freund's adjuvant (CFA)-induced inflammatory pain in rats.
+Rectal temperature was measured to assess hypothermic effects of 2-BFI.
+A two-lever drug discrimination paradigm in which rats were trained to discriminate 5.6 mg·kg -1 2-BFI (i.p.) from its vehicle was used to examine the discriminative stimulus effects of 2-BFI.
+In each experiment, pharmacological mechanisms were investigated by combining 2-BFI or CR4056 with various pharmacological manipulations of the monoaminergic system including selective reuptake inhibition, monoamine depletion and monoamine receptor antagonism.

-CONCLUSIONS AND IMPLICATIONS: I2R agonist-induced antinociception is mediated by serotonergic and noradrenergic mechanisms with 5-HT1A, 5-HT2A, and α1-adrenergic receptors being particularly important.
-In contrast, the hypothermic and discriminative stimulus effects of I2R agonists are mediated by distinct, independent mechanisms.
+CONCLUSIONS AND IMPLICATIONS: Antinociception induced by I 2 receptor agonists was mediated by serotonergic and noradrenergic mechanisms with 5-HT 1A , 5-HT 2A and α 1 -adrenoceptor being particularly important.
+In contrast, the hypothermic and discriminative stimulus effects of I 2 receptor agonists were mediated by distinct, independent mechanisms.